-In A Hot Labor Market, Some Employees Are 'Ghosting' On Bad Bosses
+In A Hot Labor Market, Some Employees Are 'Ghosting' Bad Bosses

 As the Fed and others have noticed, Kris' exit strategy is becoming more common.

 Recruiters say applicants are increasingly ghosting on interviews and job offers.
-Raquel Anaya, a recruiter at a real estate company in Florida, says she's seen a spike in no-shows in both interviews and first days on the job over the last year.
+Raquel Anaya, a recruiter at a real estate company in Florida, says she's seen a spike in no-shows in both interviews and first days on the job over the past year.

 Lydia, now an accountant, has been there before.
 NPR is not using her last name.
-As a "desperate-for-work" 20-year-old college student, she applied for a job at a small factory that makes plastic.
+As a "desperate for work" 20-year-old college student, she applied for a job at a small factory that makes plastic.

 When she arrived for her interview, Lydia says, she "immediately knew the atmosphere was off."
-The company's owner, a large and "aggressive" man, made her practice assembling practice parts for half an hour in view of a foreman.
+The company's owner, a large and "aggressive" man, made her practice assembling parts for half an hour in view of a foreman.

 After she completed the task without a hitch, the owner took her and the foreman to a cramped room.
 He offered Lydia the job, but told her his expectations were low, all the while getting "way too close" to her, she says.